The fight against AIDS, tuberculosis and malaria: France’s commitment

 What is France doing internationally?

-France has demonstrated continuous determination in the fight against HIV/AIDS, tuberculosis and malaria, making it a pillar of its global health strategy.
-In order to make its action as impactful as possible, France has chosen to consolidate its political and financial commitment through strong support to multilateral funds.
+France has demonstrated continuous determination in the fight against HIV/AIDS, tuberculosis and malaria, making it a pillar of its global health strategy for 2023-2027.
+In order to make its action as effective as possible, France has chosen to consolidate its political and financial commitment through strong support to multilateral funds.

 The Global Fund to Fight AIDS, Tuberculosis and Malaria

-Since its creation in 2002 at the initiative of France, the European Union and the G7, the Global Fund has saved more than 38 million lives and reduced the number of deaths annually from AIDS, tuberculosis and malaria by almost 40%.
+Since its creation in 2002 at the initiative of France, the European Union and the G7, the Global Fund has saved more than 65 million lives and reduced the number of deaths annually from the three pandemics by 61%.

-Pooling the financial contributions of more than 60 countries and private and non-governmental actors, it has invested over $49 billion since 2002 to support national programmes to fight the pandemics, in 142 countries.
-The Global Fund is currently the main resource mobilization mechanism to fight pandemics in developing countries, providing 20% of total funding for AIDS, 69% for tuberculosis and 65% for malaria.
+By pooling the financial contributions of more than 60 countries and private and non-governmental actors, it has invested over $65 billion since 2002 to support national programmes to fight the pandemics in more than 100 countries.
+The Global Fund is currently the main fundraising mechanism to fight pandemics in developing countries, providing 28% of total funding for AIDS, 76% for tuberculosis and 62% for malaria.

 It uses its own specific governance model: